bonaysoft/notion-md-gen/README.md

 notion-md-gen
 ```

-The binary looks for a config file called `notion-md-gen.json` or `notion-md-gen.yaml` in the directory where it is executed.
-You can see the example config in [notion-md-gen.json](notion-md-gen.json).
+The binary looks for a config file called `notion-md-gen.yml` in the directory where it is executed.
+You can see the example config in [notion-md-gen.yml](notion-md-gen.yml).

 ### Github Action